 The Bike Scouts Project is the only volunteer bicycle messenger service in the world for community-based disaster response and social good.
 Bike Scouts use bicycles, the most resilient form of mobility available, to bring life-changing and life-saving technology to people and places that are isolated by circumstance or the impact of natural disasters.
+Today, the Bike Scouts has grown to be a fast-growing social movement that is passionate about crowdsourcing time, action, and resources to make a difference wherever there is a local Bike Scouts team that rides on behalf of the community.

 The Bike Scouts Project started in 2013 with the sole purpose of helping connect people and families that were separated by the devastation of Typhoon Yolanda.
 Using a satellite IP connection to the web that allowed access to Facebook and Google, the Bike Scouts worked for four months in Leyte and Samar Islands.
 Riding to the most isolated villages and evacuation centers, Bike Scouts teams collected information and messages from the victims of the typhoon that had no way to contact their relatives, or organizations that could provide them with proper assistance.
 The Bike Scouts has since been deployed to many other major natural disaster events around the Philippines, from the Pacific Ocean coastline of Camarines Sur to the Island of Mindoro and many other places.
 Bike Scouts bring courage where it’s needed, hope, where there is none.